facebookarchive/flux/docs/Flux-Utils.md

 ## Usage

-There are four main classes exposed in Flux Utils:
+There are three main classes exposed in Flux Utils:

 1. Store
 2. ReduceStore
 3. Container

+Note: `MapStore`, which was earlier exposed, was removed in 3.0.0 as it did not add much value over `ReduceStore`.
+[See changelog](https://github.com/facebook/flux/blob/master/CHANGELOG.md#300)

 These base classes can be imported from `flux/utils` like this: